 8. Clean Aesthetics

 Speaking of minimalist design, this has been one of the biggest and most influential kitchen design trends of the year.
-So much that kitchen cabinetry has significantly evolved under this wave.
-Currently, homeowners are opting for clean aesthetics in the construction of their kitchen cabinetry.
+So much so that kitchen cabinetry has significantly evolved under this wave.
+Currently, homeowners are opting for clean aesthetics when constructing their kitchen cabinetry.

 This is preferred over the ornate design seen prevalently in traditional kitchen cabinetry.